Family recipe to phenomenon: The San Diego restaurant credited with creating taquitos

 SAN DIEGO — Taquitos are something that everyone has had, whether they were from the frozen section of a grocery store or at a local restaurant.

-But did you know, taquitos were developed right here in San Diego at a joint on the outskirts of Mission Hills: El Indio Mexican.
+But did you know, taquitos were brought to the United States by a restaurant right here in San Diego at a joint on the outskirts of Mission Hills: El Indio Mexican.

 El Indio was founded in 1940 on the corner of India and Grape Streets by a man named Ralph Pesqueira Sr. A worker at one of the local airplane factories at the time, he started El Indio as a tortilla factory alongside his parents.